 Grease a Swiss roll tray and line with baking paper.

-Beat the egg yolks and gradually add the egg yolks, beating all the time until creamy.
+Beat the egg yolks and gradually add the castor sugar, beating all the time until creamy.

 Sift the flour,cocoa, baking powder and salt together.